If you’re facing drug charges in Colorado, you have a right to qualified representation no matter how severe the offense.

 - DM1: These misdemeanors are the more serious offenses.
 Examples of a DM1 offense include distribution, manufacturing, or possession with intent to distribute; or cultivation of less than 6 marijuana plants.

-- Felonies are the most serious drug offenses and are punishable by lengthy prison sentences and hefty fines.
+- Felonies are the most serious drug crimes and are punishable by lengthy prison sentences and hefty fines.
 In Colorado, drug felonies have four levels:

 - DF1: Examples of a DF1 offense include the distribution of any amount of schedule I or schedule II controlled substances to a minor (if the adult is at least 2 years older than the minor); or the distribution of ANY material that has specific amounts of schedule I or II controlled substance combined.